-- We’re required by law to report your outstanding loan balance — minus any previously taxed amount — to the IRS as a taxable distribution to you.
+- We’re required by law to report your outstanding loan balance to the IRS as a taxable distribution to you.

 - You will receive a 1099-R to file with your taxes.* You must include the loan on your federal income tax return for the year the loan defaults.

-- If you are younger than 59½ in the year the loan defaults, the IRS charges an additional 10 percent penalty on the taxable portion of the loan.
+- If you are younger than 59½ in the year the loan defaults, the IRS will charge an additional 10 percent penalty on the taxable portion of the loan, unless an exception applies.